Recognizing Alumni for Producing Achievement

 2010 – Stuart Thompson

 He began his producing career on Broadway with David Mamet’s The Old Neighborhood in 1997 and went on to co-produce The Chairs, which received a Drama Desk Award for Best Revival of a Play and Not About Nightingales.
 He subsequently produced the MTC transfers of the two longest running plays of the last 21 years, Proof and The Tale of the Allergist’s Wife.
 Other credits include The Play What I Wrote, The Retreat from Moscow, and On Golden Pond.
 Off-Broadway, he produced Neil LaBute’s The Shape of Things and Adam Rapp’s Red Light Winter.
-Having produced Mike Bartlett’s play, Cock, off Broadway, he is now co-producing the same author’s new play King Charles III in London’s West End.
+Having produced Mike Bartlett’s play, Cock, off Broadway, he also produced the same author’s new play King Charles III in London’s West End.

-Stuart Thompson is an expatriate Australian who moved to New York in the early 1980’s, initially as a graduate student at NYU.
+Stuart Thompson was an expatriate Australian who moved to New York in the early 1980’s, initially as a graduate student at NYU.
 Robert Whitehead was his mentor, as was Lewis Allen.
 They hired him as general manager for their production in 1989 of A Few Good Men by Aaron Sorkin.
 Since then, Stuart Thompson’s general management company has been responsible for Over 90 Broadway, Off-Broadway, and National Touring productions, including Tru, Blood Brothers, A Doll’s House, Take Me Out, Art, An Ideal Husband, Faith Healer, Caroline, or Change, Three Days of Rain, Boeing-Boeing, Shrek The Musical, You’re Welcome America, The Seagull.
 He was the General Manager for four plays by David Hare: The Blue Room, Amy’s View, The Judas Kiss and Skylight.
 He also was the Executive Producer as well as General Manager for Hare’s The Vertical Hour and The Year of Magical Thinking written by Joan Didion and directed by Davie Hare.

 2009 – Dori Berinstein